tnrich/json-schema-viewer/README.md

 To run this project locally:

 1. Run `yarn` to install the dependencies.
-2. In one terminal, run `yarn start`
+2. Run `yarn start`
-3. In another terminal, run `yarn http-serve`

 Now open: http://localhost:8081 to see the site and develop it live.

 ## Deployment

-Make sure you've run the project locally to get the built files. yarn start
+1. Make sure you've run the project locally to get the built files.

-commit your changes (their should be changes under the built docs folder) then push to master
+2. Commit your changes (their should be changes under the built docs folder)
+3. Push to master

-This should update the gh pages site
+This should update the gh pages site here https://tnrich.github.io/json-schema-viewer